Dragons of Summer Flame: Plot summary

 Among the Irda is Usha, an orphaned human girl they had raised among them.
-They believed while their kind would be immune to the effect of the Greygem, that she, being a human, might be affected by it.
+They believed that while their kind would be immune to the effect of the Greygem, that she, being a human, might be affected by it.
 So they decided to send her away, giving her a message to deliver to Lord Dalamar, master of the Tower of High Sorcery in Palanthas.
 After she is gone, they crack open the Greygem and release the god Chaos.

 Reception

 Maryanne Booth reviewed Dragons of Summer Flame for Arcane magazine, rating it an 8 out of 10 overall.
 She called the story "well-formed and entertaining, the pace is good and it holds your interest to the end."

 A reviewer for Dragon magazine said that the book "...completes the original trilogy on a resounding note."

 The many character deaths in the book brought the Dragonlance series to an apparent ending point, which was resolved by taking the world into the Fifth Age, the Age of Mortals.
 That in combination with TSR's change in the accompanying game rules "ended up splitting Dragonlance fandom", according to Weis.

+Margaret Weis does not consider this book to be canon.